 Conclusion

 DKIM is a promising solution that allows an organization to validate the legitimacy of emails, especially those from outside senders.
 When applied consistently across a messaging environment, it provides recipients with a high degree of confidence that an email was sent by an authorized representative of the sender’s domain.
 However it is important to note that while DKIM provides a verification mechanism, it isn’t enough to protect against email fraud attacks like spoofing and phishing.
-For that a DMARC policy as reject is mandatory.
+For that, a DMARC policy set to reject is mandatory.

 Need Help?